Estimating means of bounded random variables by betting: The capital process, betting, and martingales

-We refer to the resulting CI as the ``hedged capital confidence interval'' or \textbf{[Hedged-CI]} for short, and demonstrate its superiority to past work in Figure~\ref{fig:hedgedVsOtherCI}.
-Similar to the predictable mixture empirical Bernstein confidence interval in Remark~\ref{remark:EBCI}, if $X_1, \dots, X_n$ are i.i.d., then one can permute the data many times and average the resulting capital processes to effectively `de-randomize' the procedure. \end{remark}
+We refer to the resulting CI as the ``hedged capital confidence interval'' or \textbf{[Hedged-CI]} for short, and demonstrate its superiority to past work in Figure~\ref{fig:hedgedVsOtherCI}. \end{remark}

+Similar to the discussion after Remark~\ref{remark:EBCI}, if $X_1, \dots, X_n$ are independent, then one can permute the data many times and average the resulting capital processes to effectively derandomize the procedure.

 The proof of Theorem~\ref{theorem:hedgedCS} is in Section~\ref{proof:hedgedCS}.
 Unlike the empirical Bernstein-type CSs and CIs of Section~\ref{section:warmup}, those based on the hedged capital process are not necessarily symmetric.
 In fact, we empirically find through simulations that these CSs and CIs are able to adapt and benefit from this asymmetry (see Figures~\ref{fig:hedgedVsPM} and \ref{fig:hedgedVsOtherCI}).
-While it is not obvious from the definition of $\BI_t^\pm$, bets can be chosen such that Hedged-CI converges at a $\sqrt{n}$-rate (see Section~\ref{section:root-n-convergence-hedgedCI}) and such that for sufficiently large $n$, hedged capital CSs and CIs almost surely dominate those based on Hoeffding's inequality (see Section~\ref{section:bettingBetterThanHoeffding}).
+While it is not obvious from the definition of $\BI_t^\pm$, bets can be chosen such that hedged capital CSs and CIs converge at the optimal rates of $O(\sqrt{\log \log t / t})$ and $O(1/\sqrt{n})$, respectively (see Section~\ref{section:optimalRates}) and such that for sufficiently large $n$, hedged capital CIs almost surely dominate those based on Hoeffding's inequality (see Section~\ref{section:bettingBetterThanHoeffding}).
+However, the implications of time-uniform convergence rates are subtle, and optimal rates are not always desirable in practical applications (see \cite[Section 3.5]{howard_uniform_2019}).
 Nevertheless, we find that hedged capital CSs and CIs significantly outperform past works even for small sample sizes (see Section~\ref{section:simulations}).
+Some additional tools for visualizing CSs across $\alpha$ and $t$ are provided in Section~\ref{subsec:visual}.

-In Section~\ref{section:howToBet}, we discuss some guiding principles for deriving powerful betting strategies, presenting the hedged capital CSs and CIs as special cases along with the following game-theoretic betting schemes: \begin{itemize} \itemsep{-0.1em} \item Kelly betting, \item Approximate Kelly (aKelly), \item Lower-bound on the wealth (LBOW), \item Online Newton step-$m$ (ONS-$m$), \item Diversified Kelly betting (dKelly) \item Confidence boundary bets (ConBo). \end{itemize} Each of these betting strategies have their respective benefits, whether computational, conceptual, or statistical which are discussed further in Section~\ref{section:howToBet}.
+In Section~\ref{section:howToBet}, we discuss some guiding principles for deriving powerful betting strategies, presenting the hedged capital CSs and CIs as special cases along with the following game-theoretic betting schemes: \begin{itemize} \itemsep{-0.1em} \item Growth rate adaptive to the particular alternative (GRAPA), \item Approximate GRAPA (aGRAPA), \item Lower-bound on the wealth (LBOW), \item Online Newton step-$m$ (ONS-$m$), \item Diversified Kelly betting (dKelly), \item Confidence boundary bets (ConBo), and \item Sequentially rebalanced portfolio (SRP). \end{itemize} Each of these betting strategies have their respective benefits, whether computational, conceptual, or statistical which are discussed further in Section~\ref{section:howToBet}.